CAP42S/Tic-Tac-Toe/README.md

 To start the game, run the following command in your terminal:
 - `node ./starter/game.js`

 This will launch the game and display the game board.
-You can then take turns playing against the computer by selecting the cell you want to place your mark in.
+You can then take turns playing against a second player by selecting the cell you want to place your mark in.

 ## Features

 - Command-line based interface for easy use
 - Uses the Screen API for improved display of the game board
 - Simple and intuitive gameplay mechanics
-- Allows you to play against the computer
+- Allows you to play against a second player

 ## Contributing